 Contrary to popular opinion, bigger is not always better.
 This may be particularly true when it comes to choosing a third-party logistics (3PL) provider.
 Large companies may be too distracted to give you the customized attention you need.
 Smaller companies may struggle to provide necessary products and services.
-A mid-sized company may be just the right fit.
+A medium sized company may be just the right fit.
 Below are some of the advantages of that choice.

 Transit times can substantially affect bottom line costs.
 Additionally, we are still seeing delays due to COVID-19.
 Utilizing a central distribution point makes good sense.
 Ideally, a regional company will have multiple facilities and be able to provide national coverage if needed.
 They will have established relationships with other suppliers and carriers.
 There may be freight savings by combining loads with other clients.